reawilliams20/movie-search-app-demo/README.md

 - 🔍 Search movies by title
 - 🖼️ Display movie posters, titles, and release years
-- ⚡ Built with React and Vite
+- ⚡ Built with React, TypeScript, and Vite
 - 🎨 Responsive and clean UI

 ## 🛠️ Setup Instructions